Acknowledge your employees

 “Jenna, wow, today makes it two years you’ve been with our company.
 We’re so grateful for your commitment to making this place a better place.”

-“Kent, I know it has been crazy and we’ve been working lots of overtime.
+“Dwight, I know it has been crazy and we’ve been working lots of overtime.
 Now that we’ve got that new system in place, we’d like to promote you over an entire area AND you get a 25% pay bump.”

 The most effective acknowledgment happens when your employees hear words like that from leadership in person.
 Face-to-face acknowledgment makes the recognition personal and can be delivered with emotion.

-Knowing how your employees prefer to receive recognition is also imperative.
+Knowing how your employees prefer to receive recognition is imperative.
 For some, nothing feels better than to have praise rained down on them in front of their peers.
 Go big and social with all the hoopla you can muster.

 Put down your smartphone (or get up from your computer), walk over, and tell them how much you appreciate all their efforts.
 Acknowledgment of this kind pays for itself tomorrow.

 #TEAMworks empowers every layer of leadership within your organization.
-Great teams work because they communicate well, are equipped to perform at the highest level, are repeatedly acknowledged for their efforts, and unashamedly measured to achieve peak performance.
+Great teams work because they communicate well, are equipped to perform at the highest level, are repeatedly acknowledged for their efforts, and are unashamedly measured to achieve peak performance.

 #TEAMworks | Talk, Equip, Acknowledge, Measure